ProgramingMaster/finalproject/DESIGN.md

 put on the bar for the warmup, and displays them like calWeights does except on different h fives, along with setting the barbell image's display to inline (from none).

   Finally comes the weightsToAdd function.
-This function finds what weights to put on either side of the bar.
+This function finds what weights to put on each side of the bar.
 First it subtracts the weight of the bar from your weight, and if your weight if now zero or less, then it just returns 0 because you don't need to put any weights on the bar.